Fear Of The Unknown

 Unfortunately, this fear of the unknown is the ‘biggest enemy’ in learning and growing, and more than that, living a fulfilled life with ‘complete freedom’ and ‘absolute satisfaction.

-Fear is a ‘defence mechanism’ that is deeply embedded in the human psyche to ‘ensure survival’ at any cost.
-It’s for the protection of the ‘individual’ from unfamiliar, unknown and unavoidable threats that can be harmful for his or her mind, body and the soul.
+Fear is a ‘defense mechanism’ deeply embedded in the human psyche to ‘ensure survival’ at any cost.
+It protects the ‘individual’ from unfamiliar, unknown, and unavoidable threats that can harm their mind, body, and soul.

 Please.